• Skip to primary navigation

 The circuit uses antenna to catch RF signal and antenna can be simple wire or small stick antenna.

-One diode mostly germanium diode take this voltage and changes AC signal which is radio wave into DC signal of normal power.
+Furthermore, mostly one germanium diode take this voltage and changes AC signal which is radio wave into DC signal of normal power.

-This changing from AC to DC is called rectification which helps to make useful DC power from radio signal.
+This conversion from AC to DC called rectification, produces useful DC power from the radio signal.

-The power in capacitor is used to turn ON LED light called LED1 in the circuit diagram.
+After that, the capacitor supplies power to turn ON the LED light, shown as LED1 in the circuit diagram.

 Formula: